-Ability to: evaluate and modify a course of action or decisions if necessitated by changing circumstances or new information; draw appropriate inferences and sound conclusions from information; extract key information that should be remembered and/or communicated to others, from items such as Departmental orders, reports, operational plans, training bulletins, teletypes, other technical material; read and understand laws, codes, orders and other technical, legislative or legal jargon; assess a situation and/or person(s) involved to determine the best approach to solve a problem or address a need; recognize the Department's limitations (legal and/or resource) when suggesting solutions and alternatives to address needs; evaluate quickly new situations and new events that have little or no historical data to guide planning; formulate a plan that follows SMEAC (situation, mission, execution, administration and command control communications).
+Ability to: evaluate and modify a course of action or decisions if necessitated by changing circumstances or new information: draw appropriate inferences and sound conclusions from information: extract key information that should be remembered and/or communicated to others, from items such as Departmental orders, reports, operational plans, COMPSTAT profiles, and training bulletins, teletypes, other technical material; read and understand laws, codes, orders and other technical, legislative or legal jargon; assess a situation and/or person(s) involved to determine the best approach to solve a problem or address a need; recognize the Department's limitations (legal and/or resource) when suggesting solutions and alternatives to address needs; evaluate guickly-new situations and new events guickly that have little or no historical data to guide planning; formulate a plan that follows NIMS (National Incident Management System).
+SMEAC (situation, mission, execution, administration and command control communications): interpret statistical data, such as crime patterns, performance measurements, budget data, etc; identify the data needed, when formulating plans; organize information gathered from a variety of sources when formulating plans; identify problems within a district that need "community policing" solutions; develop a plan(s) to revise a deficient or outdated SFPD procedure, policy, or practice; develop policies that take into account such factors as the resources available, limitations, priorities, etc.: recognize trends and patterns of criminal behavior, performance problems, and risk management issues; assess factors, such as solvability and the likelihood of successful prosecution, to determine whether a case should be further investigated or inactivated; prioritize cases to maximize successful prosecution of cases and the overall efficiency of the unit; recognize political changes or informal directives that may have an impact on police procedures; read and understand diagrams, charts and graphs, such as those illustratine logistics for an event.